 Teaching with AOR

 The history of reading is now in its early adulthood, but some of the central questions of the discipline are precisely those that AOR seeks to clarify.
 What exactly are these marks that we refer to as marginalia?
 What do they mean, and what do they have to do with the intake of information that we understand as reading?
 As the study of the circulation and reception of information becomes more widespread, we know that marginalia are both byproducts of knowledge perception and creation, and evidence of the larger processes that were practiced and learned in common by the thinkers of the Middle Ages and Renaissance.
-We are less looking over the shoulder of an individual reader (or into his head) than we are eavesdropping on a fragmentary conversation between readers, their friends, and their books.
+We are less looking over the shoulders of individual readers (or into their heads) than we are eavesdropping on fragmentary conversations between readers, their friends, and their books.
 In early modern Europe, that conversation could span continents, centuries, and generations, as books were circulated among friends and passed down to students and family members.

-The following exercises and modules are intended for incorporation into syllabi and course plans.
+The following exercises may incorporated into syllabi and course plans, or pursued independently or collectively by users of the AOR viewer.
 Some will make use of the translations and commentary to allow for a class to read, discuss and experiment with books and concepts that would otherwise be inaccessible to them.
-In fact, it may be said that if these exercises are used in connection with class discussion, they are not dissimilar to the marginal notations they take as their subjects.
+In fact, it may be said that when these exercises are used in connection with class discussion, they are not dissimilar to the marginal notations they take as their subjects.
 Many of the notes in these books were produced by communal, collaborative scholarly practices, and could generate new knowledge in addition to documenting or rehearsing the information that already was known.
-The modules below are designed to be incorporated into university-level seminars, and provide content and background information for an advanced undergraduate or graduate level audience.
 We hope that you and your students find this look into the wide world of early modern culture useful.

-If puzzles are more of your thing, head down to our “Open Questions” section at the very bottom.
 These exercises are drawn from the pieces of notes, queries, and topics that left us collectively scratching our heads during the processes of transcription and translation.
 In the study of any individual or period, we are constantly reminded that what remains to us in written form is often only a small part of the context necessary to understand it.
 The phrase “I think I know what it says, but I have no clue what it means” has been common enough to us over the phases of transcription.
-But these seeming dead ends are one such way into a broader investigation of what habits of mind or particular reading practices were assumed by the annotators and are now invisible to us, and an invitation not to ignore them.
+But these seeming dead ends are one such way into a broader investigation of what habits of mind or particular reading practices were taken for granted by early modern annotators and are now invisible to us, and an invitation not to ignore them.
 In this way, fragmentary, mundane, or cryptic marginalia in books can be approached less as arcane minutiae to pursue individually than as opportunities to team up and fill in a puzzle left to us all.

 Think you’ve solved one?
 Contact us to have your answer posted.